 4- Labour Relations and Labour Structures in Greece (20th and 21st Centuries)

 Based on Censuses, archival material, and oral interviews this research aims to stress the “singular” labour structures of modern Greece, from a diachronic perspective and within the context of the current economic crisis.
-This new research, closely connected with the precedent researches is presented in international conferences.
+This new research, closely connected with the precedent researches, is presented in post-graduate courses and international conferences.

 Head of Research: Aliki Vaxevanoglou